How to build big, strong and muscular arms

 Dumbbell biceps curl

-The classic biceps-builder is an effective way to build bigger arms with dumbbells.
+The dumbbell biceps curl is the classic biceps-builder and a very effective way to build bigger arms with dumbbells.
 Keep your upper arms still, squeeze the biceps at the top of the rep. Make sure you lower under control and squeeze the triceps at the bottom before starting the next reps.

 Dumbbell hammer curl

-This is a very effective move for isolating the biceps muscles and building bigger arms.
+The preacher curl, which you can do with a barbell, EZ-bar or dumbbells, is a fantastic move for isolating the biceps muscles and building bigger arms.
 That’s because your upper arms are held in position by the preacher bench.
 It also works really well in a superset or tri-set.

 Narrow-grip bench press

-This is like a normal bench press but your hands are closer together.
+The narrow-grip bench press, which is also known as the close-grip bench press, is very similar to a normal bench press but your hands are closer together.
 They should be no wider than shoulder-width apart and they can be as close as a fist-width apart.
-The closer your hands are, the more you emphasise your triceps and de-emphasise your chest.
+The closer your hands are, the more of the work your triceps must do, whereas the wider your hands the more of the work your chest must do.

 Like the chin-up for the biceps, this is a tough compound move because you need to shift your entire body weight.
 If you can’t do a full rep, lower as slowly as you can until your elbows are at 90 degrees, reset then go again.